IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Tree_path_and_files.md

-In a Unix sysem, files are arranged in a tree-like structure.
-In this structure, folders can be seen as branches and files as leaves.
+In a Unix operating system, files are arranged in a tree-like structure.
+In this structure, directories can be seen as branches and files as leaves.
 Each file has a unique *path* in the tree-like structure when starting from the *root*.

-To work with files or directories, it is necessary to access them via their paths.
+Files and directories are accessed through their paths.
-Each folder name is separated by a `/` when you write the path.
+In a path, each succesive directory name is separated by a `/`.
 The root of the tree structure is also represented by the first `/` in the path.

 There are 2 ways to describe paths: **absolute** and **relative**.